CloudLabs-MOC/CloudLabs-SEED/Network Security/MAC Layer and Attacks/MAC-Layer-and-Attacks.md

 In this task, we have three machines (containers), A, B, and M. We use M as the attacker machine.
 We would like to cause A to add a fake entry to its ARP cache, such that B’s IP address is mapped to M’s MAC address.
 We can check a computer’s ARP cache using the following command.
-If you want to look at the ARP cache associated with a specific interface, you can use the-ioption.
+If you want to look at the ARP cache associated with a specific interface, you can use the -i option.

 $ arp -n
 Address HWtype HWaddress Flags Mask Iface